ArnaudBand/ArnaudBand/README.md

 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">

-- ⌨ I've graduated at Microverse
+- ⌨ I graduated from Microverse
-- 👓 I like to work in a team
+- 👓: I like to work in a team
-- 🌱 I’m currently open to new opportunity
+- 🌱: I'm currently open to a new opportunity
 - 👨‍💻 I improve my skills in web3
 - 📫 How to reach me **bandonkeyea@gmail.com**